MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/plan-onprem-deployment.md

 - **Third-party solutions** – These solutions, like ISVs, have the same implications and recommendations as extensions.

 ## Sizing your Finance and Operations environment
-To determine your sizing requirements, you need to know the peak volume of transactions that you need to process.
+To determine your sizing requirements, you must know the peak volume of transactions that you need to process.
 Most auxiliary systems, like Management Reporter or SSRS, are less mission critical.
 As a result, this topic focuses primarily on AOS and SQL Server.

 In general, the compute tiers scale out and should be set up in an N+1 fashion, meaning if you estimate three AOS, add a fourth AOS.
 The database tier should be set up in an Always On highly-available setup.